Call or Text 877.840.2444

 June 20, 2022 Posted by in Crisis Communications

 Active shooter best practices are now more urgent than ever, as these terrifying incidents are unfortunately more common.
 While it may sound impossible to have an influence on the outcome of this situation, creating and following a best-practice plan in advance can protect lives if everyone is prepared to act quickly.
-Your plan should feature a high-quality mass notification system so that, if the time comes, you can stay in touch with your staff, no matter where they are.
+Your plan should feature a high-quality mass communication software so that, if the time comes, you can stay in touch with your staff, no matter where they are.

 First, let’s define the term “active shooter.”